oopsmonk/documentation/getting-started/1.0/networks/comnet.md

 # The Comnet

-**The Devnet is similar to the Devnet, except it's maintained by the IOTA community.
+**The Comnet is similar to the [Devnet](../networks/devnet.md), except it's maintained by the IOTA community.
 This topic lists some practical information for connecting to the Comnet.**

 ## Nodes